alexj136/HWhile/README.md

  - A '#' will tell the lexer to ignore the rest of the line, e.g. write a comment
- - the head & tail functions can be written fully ('head' or 'tail') or in the abbreviated fashion ('hd' and 'tl').
+ - the head & tail functions can be written fully ('head' or 'tail') or in the abbreviated fashion ('hd' and 'tl')

+SEMANTICS

+The semantics of this implementation match exactly those specified in the lecture slides.